lucas-zhang/Scheduler/README.txt

         5) Output the data to a csv file using a csv writer.

+    END SCRIPT

 III.
 How to Use:
         You need 3 files to run this program: 1) scheduler.py(the main script), 2) a config.json which encodes in some input options, output options, and data, and 3) a .csv file with name (not extension) of choice with the relevant problem at hand and correct relevant columns and rows that you placed in config.json.
-Please look at config.json as an example and make sure not to change any of the keys names in the json file, but only values.
-I'll also be writing a template.py file which will create a json file for you where you just have to fill in the values of the json file.
+Please look at config.json as an example and make sure not to change any of the key names in the json file, but only values.
+I'll also be writing a template.py file which will create a json file where you just have to fill in the values of the json file.

         To run this file, make sure that scheduler.py, config.json, the .csv file as input are in the same directory.
 For this example let's just say the input .csv file is called input.csv.
 Then from terminal do the following (*** Note that the .csv you supply as the output will be overwritten if it already exists, so make sure it doesn't have anything important or that it's not in your directory in the first place. ***):